 Politicians

 There are 535 members of Congress (435 in the House, 100 in the Senate).
 Not all of them trade actively.
-Many stick to broad index funds or don’t trade at all.
+Many stick to broad index funds or do not trade at all.
 But a significant portion actively buys and sells individual stocks.

 We currently track 46 politicians with a combined 3,619+ disclosed trades.
 The most-watched include Nancy Pelosi (1-year CAGR: +23.02%, 117 trades), John Fetterman (+73.07%, 1 trade), and less obvious names like Ashley Moody (+76.51%), David J. Taylor (+38.45%), and Cleo Fields (+20.49%, 143 trades).
 Our top 15 ranking shows the full leaderboard.